-This article was authored by Beard Winter LLP corporate lawyers Brandon Tigchelaar, Partner, Business and Financial Services Group, Lucinda Main, Partner, Trusts and Estates Group, and Andrea Tratnik, Associate, Trusts and Estates Group.
+This article was authored by Beard Winter LLP corporate lawyers Brandon Tigchelaar, Partner, Business and Financial Services Group and Andrea Tratnik, Associate, Trusts and Estates Group.

 As many commentators noted upon the release of the budget on April 19, 2021 (“Budget 2021”), this is the Liberal government’s first budget since the last election and is likely to be the last budget before the next election.
 As such, not unlike the March 2019 budget released in anticipation of a fall election, Budget 2021 had “something for everyone”.

 Of course, the situation on the ground is radically different today than it was two years ago.
 Two years ago, some commenters were decrying the roughly $20 billion proposed deficit.
 Today, many are relieved that the 2020-2021 deficit will only be $350 billion, and are seemingly sanguine about a projected deficit for 2021-2022 of a further $150 billion.
 This difference in attitude has allowed the government to make many bold spending proposals that may have lasting effects on the Canadian landscape.